SoftFever/OrcaSlicer/README.md

 Video: https://youtu.be/zCc7mVwu2xQ

-# NOTE: for Voron machines, gcode_arcs(G2/G3) has to be enabled to use this slicer.
+# NOTE:
+BambuStudio use G2/G3 commands by default.
+You need to turn on ARC support in your printer's firmware use with this slicer.
+- For Voron and any Klipper based printers:
-You can turn on arc movement support in Klipper by adding following section into you printer.cfg file:
+You can enable gcode_arcs(G2/G3) support by adding following section into you printer.cfg file:
 ```
 [gcode_arcs]
 resolution: 0.1